xiix0/scam/README.md

-You will become rich and famous unless you don't.
+You will remember something that you should not have forgotten.